microsoft/Web-Dev-For-Beginners/7-bank-project/4-state-management/.github/pre-lecture-quiz.md

 - [ ] It's easier to debug the code
 - [ ] All of the above

-3. What's the best way to persist user data across different sessions?
+3. What's the best way to persist critical user data across different sessions?
 - [ ] Using files
 - [ ] Using the browser's `localStorage` API
 - [ ] In a database behind a server API